ngrok/ngrok-docs/docs/integrations/vcluster/k8s.md

 ngrok credentials.
 To demonstrate how the Ingress Controller simplifies routing external traffic to your primary cluster, virtual cluster, and ultimately an exposed service or endpoint, you can install a sample application.

-1. Create a ngrok static subdomain for ingress if you don't have one already done.
+1. Create a ngrok static subdomain for ingress if you don't have one already.
 Navigate to the [**Domains** section](https://dashboard.ngrok.com/cloud-edge/domains) of the ngrok dashboard and click **Create Domain** or **New Domain**.
 This static subdomain will be your `NGROK_DOMAIN` for the remainder of this guide.